jaclu/tmux-conf/docs/scripting.md

 For external scripts, the appropriate shebang defining what shell to use will be set.

-## Back ticks
+## Backticks

-The main thing to be aware of is that if embedded scripts are used, some considerations about handling back ticks must be made.
+The main thing to be aware of is that if embedded scripts are used, some considerations about handling backticks must be made.

-Any un-escaped back ticks in the conf file will cause embedded scripts to fail.
-This is the case both for tmux assignments and comments.
+Any un-escaped backticks in the conf file will cause embedded scripts to fail.
+This is the case both for tmux code and comments.

-Any bind using a back tick must use \\\` notation in the final conf file.
+Any backtick must use \\\` notation in the final conf file.
 Not "\`" or '\`' otherwise the embedded script will fail to run, reporting an error.

-This means you have to double escape it in your Python code to ensure the resulting tmux conf code is escaped.
+This means you have to double escape it in your Python code to ensure the resulting tmux conf code is correctly escaped.

-Probably the simplest thing to do is to just avoid using back ticks.
+Probably the simplest thing to do is to just avoid using backticks.
+The number of attempts it took me to write this before I got all the escaping to generate the intended code was pure pain.

-For external scripts there is no back tick issue.
+For external scripts there is no backtick issue with the tmux.conf file